eagle-io/docs/source/topics/views/list/index.rst

 .. image:: list_locations.png
 	:scale: 50 %

+|

 Location
 	Location name with path, including a preview image, map thumbnail and any configured location metadata.
 Latest Data
 	Timestamp of the most recent data from all Sources contained within the Location.
 Alarms
 	An alarm icon will be shown if there are any active or acknowledged alarms on or within the Location.
-Click or touch the alarm icon to display the alarm panel.
+Click or touch the alarm icon to display the Alarm Panel.
 Subscribe
 	Click or touch the subscribe icon to subscribe to the Nodes you would like to receive notifications for.
-You must have subscribe privillege for the Workspace.
-If the Location contains Sources, a subscription panel will be displayed so you can toggle your subscription preferences indiviually or all together.
+You must have *subscribe notifications* permission for the Workspace.
+If the Location contains Sources, the Subscription Panel will be displayed so you can toggle your subscription preferences indiviually or all together.
 Properties
 	Show the Node properties dialog.